Stocks end higher after Fed steps up stimulus withdrawal - ExBulletin

 More than 80% of S&P 500 stocks rose, with tech and healthcare companies accounting for a large chunk of the gains.
 Apple, which, along with most of the tech stocks, was emerging from a two-day slippage, rose 2.9%.
 Eli Lilly jumped 10.4% for the S&P 500’s biggest gain after giving investors an encouraging update on his financial forecast and drug development.

 Retailers and other businesses that rely on consumer spending have recovered from an early decline.
 The industry was down following the Commerce Department’s latest retail sales report.
-Sales edged up 0.3% in November, but did not respond to economists’ forecasts, fearing that rising costs could dampen consumer spending.
+Sales rose a modest 0.3% in November, but fell short of forecasts by economists amid fears that rising costs could dampen consumer spending.

-Investors should avoid placing too much value on the stock market’s immediate reaction to a Fed move, Kimball warned.
+Investors should avoid placing too much value in the stock markets in immediate reaction to a Fed move, Kimball warned.

 The initial reaction of the day can lead you astray, he said.
-I think you’ve seen news on stocks that the growth component of the economy must be doing very well… but the next few days are going to tell you more.
+I think you’ve seen stocks that the growth component of the economy must be doing very well… but the next few days will tell you more.

 AP Business Writer Stan Choe contributed.